tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/最佳实践/搭建应用/搭建 GitLab_intl_en.md

 ### Creating projects
-1. In a local browser, visit the public IP address of your CVM to enter the GitLab login page.
-Enter your `root` account and the password configured, as shown below.
+1. In a local browser, visit the public IP address of your CVM to access the GitLab login page.
+Enter your `root` account and the configured password, as shown below:
 ![](https://main.qcloudimg.com/raw/c0639741b40c1fa33d41434c0222c13b.png)
 2. Create a private project as instructed.
-This document uses `test` as an example in the following figure.
+This document uses `test` as an example in the following figure:
 ![](https://main.qcloudimg.com/raw/912805dfffcba06558d3adbe8b33b4bc.png)
 3. After the project is created, click **Add SSH Key** at the top of the page.
-4. On the **SSH Keys** page, add a SSH key by performing the following:
+4. On the **SSH Keys** page, add a SSH key by performing the following steps:
  1. [Get the key](#getKey) for the PC to be managed by the project and paste it in the `Key` field.
  2. Enter the key name in the `Title` field.
- 3. Click **Add key**, as shown below.
+ 3. Click **Add key** as shown below:
 ![](https://main.qcloudimg.com/raw/c8d21821f0d6919a650cf36d43666f06.png)
-If the result is similar to the following figure, the key has been added successfully.
+If the result is similar to the following figure, the key has been added successfully:
 ![](https://main.qcloudimg.com/raw/6908a9710bd01d57c01892b31247bc02.png)
 5. <span id="Step5"></span>On the project homepage, click **clone** to record the project address, as shown below:
 ![](https://main.qcloudimg.com/raw/972726ec33e5a92c0a778a700ae9b4b0.png)